 Lunch will be in Chiang Mai at a local restaurant.
 This afternoon, join your Trip Leader on a visit to a gem gallery.
 Chiang Mai is well known for its sapphires, and it's the world's largest cutter of colored stones.
-In the evening, we enjoy making personal connections with the Thai people as we have a special dinner in the home of local residents.
+In the evening, we enjoy making personal connections with the Thai people as we have a special Home-Hosted Dinner in the home of local residents.

 Before breakfast this morning, you have the option of visiting a local temple to witness traditional Buddhist alms-giving.
 After breakfast, we'll visit the temple of Wat Suan Dok and have a discussion with its Buddhist monks.
 Then we'll see the most magnificent of the city's temples, Wat Phrathat Doi Suthep, which we reach by riding up its mountain slope and negotiating hairpin turns until we come to a flight of 306 stairs, flanked by snarling naga serpents whose tails coil up to the temple.
 From here, we'll enjoy panoramic views of Chiang Mai below.
 You'll have the option to walk up the stairs or take a funicular.